 How to Track Organic Conversions

-Examples of conversion goals include:
+Examples of key events include:

-Making a purchase,
+Making a purchase

-Free Trials for SaaS products,
+Free Trials for SaaS products

-Email signups,
+Email signups

-2. Alternatively, add an organic conversion rate widget to your SEO dashboard in AgencyAnalytics.
+Alternatively, add an organic conversion rate widget to your SEO dashboard in AgencyAnalytics.

 See exactly how website traffic translates to conversions.
 Monitor these data insights side-by-side on AgencyAnalytics, free for 14 days.